Chemistry only

 Have you ever been in a rush to eat a packet of your favourite sweets and accidentally eaten

 some of the metal sweet wrapper by mistake?
-You might have felt a sharp pain going through
+If yes then you might have felt a sharp pain going through

 your tooth if the metal sweet wrapper came into contact with any